-DELEGATIONS S NOT SPECIFIC ALLY ADDRESSED IN UNIT SPECIFIC REGULATIONS UNIT/ MANAGEMENT AREA SPECIES DELEGATED OFFICIAL - AUTHORITY DELEGATED KETCHIKAN-MISTY FIOR DS RANGER DIST RICT - U.S. FOREST SERVICE Portion of Unit 1 Deer Moose Mountain Goats Ketchikan-Misty Fiords District Ranger -To issue emergency special actions not to exceed 60 days or temporary special actions to set Federal subsistence harvest quotas, close or reopen Federal seasons or to adjust harvest and possession limits for deer, moose and mountain goats.
+DELEGATIONS NOT SPECIFICALLY ADDRESSED IN UNIT SPECIFIC REGULATIONS UNIT/ MANAGEMENT AREA SPECIES DELEGATED OFFICIAL - AUTHORITY DELEGATED KETCHIKAN-MISTY FIOR DS RANGER DISTR RICT - U.S. FOREST SERVICE Portion of Unit 1 Deer Moose Mountain Goats Ketchikan-Misty Fiords District Ranger -To issue emergency special actions not to exceed 60 days or temporary special actions to set Federal subsistence harvest quotas, close or reopen Federal seasons or to adjust harvest and possession limits for deer, moose and mountain goats.
 Close Federal Public lands to the take of deer, moose and mountain goats by all users.
-PETERSBURG RANGER D ISTRICT - U.S. FOI REST SERVICE Portions of Units 1 and 3 Deer Moose Mountain Goats Petersburg District Ranger - To issue emergency special actions not to exceed 60 days or temporary special actions to set Federal subsistence harvest quotas, close or reopen Federal seasons or to adjust harvest and possession limits for deer, moose and mountain goats.
+PETERSBURG RANGER D ISTRICT - U.S. FOR REST SERVICE Portions of Units 1 and 3 Deer Moose Mountain Goats Petersburg District Ranger - To issue emergency special actions not to exceed 60 days or temporary special actions to set Federal subsistence harvest quotas, close or reopen Federal seasons or to adjust harvest and possession limits for deer, moose and mountain goats.
 Close Federal Public lands to the take of deer, moose and mountain goats by all users.
 Extend the deer season in Unit 3 until Dec.
-31. WRANGELL RANGER DIS STRICT - U.S. FOR EST SERVICE Portions of Units 1 and 3 Deer Moose Mountain Goats Wrangell District Ranger - To issue emergency special actions not to exceed 60 days or temporary special actions to set Federal subsistence harvest quotas, close or reopen Federal seasons or to adjust harvest and possession limits for deer, moose and mountain goats.
+31. WRANGELL RANGER DIS STRICT - U.S. FORE EST SERVICE Portions of Units 1 and 3 Deer Moose Mountain Goats Wrangell District Ranger - To issue emergency special actions not to exceed 60 days or temporary special actions to set Federal subsistence harvest quotas, close or reopen Federal seasons or to adjust harvest and possession limits for deer, moose and mountain goats.
 Close Federal Public lands to the take of deer, moose and mountain goats by all users.
-JUNEAU RANGER DISTRI CT - U.S. FOREST Service Service Portions of Units 1 and 4 Deer Moose Mountain Goats Juneau District Ranger - To issue emergency special actions not to exceed 60 days or temporary special actions to set Federal subsistence harvest quotas, close or reopen Federal seasons or to adjust harvest and possession limits for deer, moose and mountain goats.
+JUNEAU RANGER DISTRI JUNEAU RANGER DISTRICT - U.S. FOREST SERVICE Portions of Units 1 and 4 Deer Moose Mountain Goats Juneau District Ranger - To issue emergency special actions not to exceed 60 days or temporary special actions to set Federal subsistence harvest quotas, close or reopen Federal seasons or to adjust harvest and possession limits for deer, moose and mountain goats.
 Close Federal Public lands to the take of deer, moose and mountain goats by all users.

-CRAIG RANGER DISTRIC т - U.S. Forest S ERVICE Portion of Unit 2 Deer Craig District Ranger - To issue emergency special actions not to exceed 60 days or temporary special actions to set Federal subsistence harvest quotas, close or reopen Federal seasons or to adjust harvest and possession limits for
+Craig District Ranger - To issue emergency special actions not to exceed 60 days or temporary special actions to set Federal subsistence harvest quotas, close or reopen Federal seasons or to adjust harvest and possession limits for